Battlefield 6 review: a forgettable campaign tacked onto an amazing online shooter

 By Kirk McKeand

 Unlike Call of Duty, which shoots for notoriety through shock value in its campaign, attempting to outdo itself each year, Battlefield 6’s campaign doesn’t hold up a mirror to real contemporary conflict zones or events.
-The closest it gets is having you fight a private military corporation in New York City, which still bears the mental scars from 9/11 as you sprint through the streets to prevent an assassination attempt on the president.
+The closest it gets is having you fight a fictional private military corporation in New York City, which still bears the mental scars from 9/11 as you sprint through the streets to prevent an assassination attempt on the president.

 At one point, the action moves to Egypt – a more familiar setting for modern FPS campaigns – but you play as the Egyptian forces fighting the PMC, a refreshing change for the usual racist, jingoistic, US-centric narratives military shooters offer up.
-It’s just a shame it’s an otherwise forgettable campaign.
+It’s just a shame it’s an otherwise weak campaign.

 Battlefield 6’s single-player only remembers it’s a Battlefield game halfway through.
 Sure, you’re always in a squad of four characters – each one representing the multiplayer classes of Engineer, Recon, Support, and Assault – but the first half of the game is tightly scripted and rarely opens up to allow player expression in the same way the best Battlefield campaign, Bad Company 2, did.